tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 	```

 ### Clone the `humanSoundSculpture` repository
-At this step you have installed all the necessary software.
+This step assumes that you have installed all the necessary software.
 Open a `bash` terminal and change
 directory to an appropriate place.

 ```bash